manngo/toggle.js/README.md

 Allows you to toggle one or more HTML elements.
 This can be useful, for example to generate menus, tabs or accordions.

+This will be incorporated in a more extensive Widgets collection (TBA), but, because of its usefulness, this simpler version will still be maintained.

 Usage
 -----